AsahiLinux/AsahiLinux.github.io/content/community.md

 If you're interested in the project, you're welcome to drop by!
 Check out [ways in which you can contribute](/contribute).

-Please rememeber that all community members are expected to abide by our [Code of Conduct](/code-of-conduct).
+Please remember that all community members are expected to abide by our [Code of Conduct](/code-of-conduct).

 ## IRC